Lithium Primary Solutions

 Unlike the other chemistries, lithium primary is a family of chemistries that all use the chemically active metal lithium.
 There are currently 5 different lithium chemistries available.

 However, lithium thionyl chloride has become the most important of these lithium chemistries over the last 20 years.
 The reasons speak for themselves; thionyl chloride cells have an incredible temperature range of -56 °C to +85 °C. Couple this with very low self-discharge that allows them to be used over a 20 year period and it’s obvious why these cells are essential for powering remote devices in the environment worldwide.

-This type has a limited electrode surface area and perform extremely well in low current drain applications which require long life and a wide temperature range.
+This type has a limited electrode surface area and performs extremely well in low current drain applications which require long life and a wide temperature range.